-- Berwickshire:
+- Berwickshire;

 - Cheviot;

 - Eildon;

-- Teviot & Liddesdale;
+- Teviot & Liddesdale:

 - Tweeddale.

 The IJB supported 5 Locality Working Groups which developed local plans and support the creation of the initial Strategic Plan for the Health and Social Care Partnership.
-Further meeting were held in January of 2020 and it was decided through the Strategic Planning Group to review how the partnership engaged with communities.
-This work was halted by the Pandemic, but has now started within 2021 utilising Microsoft Teams as a platform.
+A further meeting was held in January of 2020 and it was decided through the Strategic Planning Group to review how the partnership engaged with communities.
+This work was halted by the Pandemic, but has now restarted during 2021 utilising Microsoft Teams as a platform.